WA

 Next process page

-Open the WA next process page after the speed camera template
+Open the WA next process page after the speed camera guide

 For most WA speed camera notices, the next click is the review process, the appeal page, or the demerit page depending on whether you are drafting for process, challenge, or licence risk.